PR Review Tutorial¶

 - For GitHub features:

-ghCLI authenticated
+ghCLI installed and authenticated

 The Scenario¶